testvon/alecsatin.github.io/_posts/2016-05-18-20-ways-to-tell-if-your-pastor-is-apostate.md

 If you can find a relatively good church, go there, get involved, and stay.
 That pastor needs you.

 > Should the majority of liberal Protestant ministers ever decide to be intellectually honest with their congregations, the Lutheran Reformation would seem altogether mild by comparison.
-Protestant parishioners would, I am convinced, leave their churches wholesale. -Otten, Baal or God.
+Protestant parishioners would, I am convinced, leave their churches wholesale.[^3dd8ef67]

+[^3dd8ef67]: Otten, Baal or God.
 1988, p. ii. as quoted in Leppien and Smith, p.
 25.

 # 20 ways to tell if your pastor is apostate